Home » Dinners » High-Protein Eggplant Lasagna

 • Mixing bowl

-1. Swap the meat – Use ground turkey, chicken, or plant-based meat instead of ground beef for a lighter or vegetarian version.
+1. Swap the meat: Use ground turkey, chicken, or plant-based meat instead of ground beef for a lighter or vegetarian version.
+This works in sausage potato kale soup no cream, as well.

-4. Make it spicy – Add crushed red pepper flakes or chopped jalapeños to the meat sauce for a kick.
+3. Make it spicy: Add crushed red pepper flakes or chopped jalapeños to the meat sauce for a kick.

-8. Turn it into roll-ups – Instead of layering, roll the filling in roasted eggplant slices for individual portions.
+4. Turn it into roll-ups: Instead of layering, roll the filling in roasted eggplant slices for individual portions.

 Six halved and seasoned eggplants are arranged on a metal baking sheet, ready for roasting, on a light textured surface.